vijayakumarbathini/Grafana-Provisioning-Util/README.md

-#Grafana Provisioning Util
+## Grafana Provisioning Util

-Utility to create dashboards and datasources for grafana provisioning
+Utility to create multiple dashboards and datasources which can be used for grafana provisioning